 One of the main reasons that bats are protected, even within domestic properties, is that they cause no known harm to humans.
 Typically the cheapest and fastest way to get planning permission and to safely complete your construction or renovation project without breaching bat laws, is to provide access points for the bats to reach their roosts.

 The most commonly used methods to protect bat roosts are either bat boxes or bat access tiles.
 These ensure that the bats can either still access their original roosting spots or have an alternative spot to safely create their roost.

 The size of the bat access point will depend on the type of bat at your property.
 Almost all bat species are small (with the exception of the Horseshoe bat).
 This means that they can land on the building and crawl into their roost.

 As the exception, the larger Horseshoe bat has a wider wingspan.
 And they tend to fly into their roost and hang upside down.
 Which explains why they need a bigger roost.

-The location of a bat access point will depend on the building work and type of roost.
-Ideally, you should aim to keep the new access point as close to the the original roost as possible.
+The location of a bat access point will depend on the building work and the type of roost.
+Ideally, you should aim to keep the new access point as close to the original roost as possible.
 Consulting with the ecologist who completed your bat protection survey can be important in this step.

 As most renovation or conversion projects tend to be on older properties that have a slate roof the most common solution is a bat access tile.